gruevyhat/ik/swik.md

 * Sniper: When this character forfeits his movement to aim during his turn, the character's first ranged attack that turn gains boosted damage.
 * Snow-Wreathed: While outdoors during his turn, this character can spend a benny to use this ability.
 As long as he remains outdoors, the character gains concealment for the duration of the encounter.
 * Souie!: This character can use this ability during his turn as a quick action.
 When he uses ability, warbeasts in his battlegroup that are outside his control area immediately make a full advance directly toward this character.
-* Soul Taker: Gain 1 soul token when a living creature destroyed in CMD area.
+* Soul Taker: Gain 1 soul token when a living creature destroyed in command radius area.
 Soul tokens can be used as Feat Points, Focus, Fury, or to reduce Fatigue Points.
 Can have a max of 3 at a time.
-* Soul Thief: Quick action: Try to steal a soul token from a character in CMD rng.
+* Soul Thief: Quick action: Try to steal a soul token from a character in command radius rng.
 Contested willpower roll, Fail: nothing happens, Suceed: take soul token from target.
 Can't have more than 3 soul tokens from ability.
 * Soulstorm: While this character has one or more soul tokens, enemy characters not of the Menite faith entering or ending their turns within 2 of him immediately suffer d3 damage points.
 * Specialization: The character does not suffer attack roll penalties when attacking with a weapon of the type chosen.
 * Spirit Eater: This character can reave fury points from enemy warbeasts it destroys with a melee attack.
 Other characters cannot reave fury points from enemy warbeasts destroyed by this character.